 Several workshops are followed by small group video-conference conversations with fellow Ignatian Colleagues where participants can further appropriate the material in light of present realities while building collaborative relationships among participants across the AJCU network.
 Participants keep a journal to record their insights.

 A group of content coordinators helped design the workshops according to the JesuitNET CADE (Competency Assessment through Distributed Education) model of backwards design.
 This model follows an Ignatian pedagogical method.
-Each workshop involves approximately 12 hours of work spread out over the course of a month.
+Each workshop involves approximately 12 hours of work spread out over the course of a month and the online materials can be accessed on the ICP Directory after completing the log in information.
 Themes of the online workshops include:

 Learners explore some of basic details of the life of St. Ignatius Loyola as well as some of the foundational dynamics and themes of Ignatian spirituality, particularly as they may be applied to the work and leadership styles of faculty and administrators working in Jesuit higher education.